Iraqis protest at oilfields to call for jobs and basic services

 Some called on foreign companies to create jobs.

-“Why should young men from Basra beg for jobs while oil companies are hiring foreign workers,” protest organizer Falih al-Darraji told Reuters.
+“Why should young men from Basra beg for jobs while oil companies are hiring foreign workers,” protest organiser Falih al-Darraji told Reuters.

 “That’s unfair and should stop, otherwise we will not only demonstrate near the oilfield but will break in.”